Quantum-Accelerators/quacc/docs/user/settings.md

 3. This would ensure that each job in your quacc workflow is run in a unique, isolated working directory.
 This is often useful when running workflows in parallel, although some workflow engines like Covalent have their own mechanisms for this.

 By default, quacc looks for this YAML file at `~/.quacc.yaml`.
-If you wish to store the `quacc.yaml` file somewhere else, you can define the environment variable `QUACC_CONFIG_FILE` and point it to the `quacc.yaml` path of your choosing.
+If you wish to store the YAML file somewhere else or with a different name, you can define the environment variable `QUACC_CONFIG_FILE` and point it to the YAML path of your choosing.

 ### Using Environment Variables